How to pronounce my name

 Indeed, both single e's are pronouned as schwas, and the double e in the middle is like a long French é.
 Put together, it sounds approximately like vr-ma[y]-run, with the y-sound of may omitted and with the stress on the middle syllable.

 Meeren means lakes (the modern spelling is meren).
 Ver is derived from van der which means from the.
 It is common for a Dutch family name to start with Ver, but the name Vermeeren is quite rare.
 In 1998 there where 845 Vermeerens in Belgium [source].
-In the Netherlands in 1993 there were 527 Vermeerens in the telephone directory [source].
+Additionally, there were 1338 Vermeerens living in the Netherlands in 2007 [source].
 Most of them live in the area around Antwerp (in the North of Belgium) and Breda (in the South of the Netherlands).
 Indeed, my father grew up in Meerle, between Antwerp and Breda.
-However, in my hometown Aarschot, more central in Belgium, my father, my two brothers and me are the only ones named Vermeeren.
+However, in my hometown Aarschot, more central in Belgium, my family is the only one named Vermeeren.